jkorn81/Predicting-the-efficacy-of-COVID-19-social-distancing-advisories-/README.md

      Forest (RF) to extract the most important predictors and plot the results and run an OLS regression using the three most predictive variables found in the RF results.

-     a) The R script "model.study.r" performs the above operations/analyses on the “FinalData.xlsx” created by the merge.data.r" script stored in the Merged.Data folder.
+   a) The R script "model.study.r" performs the above operations/analyses on the “FinalData.xlsx” created by the merge.data.r" script
+      stored in the Merged.Data folder.
+DO not run unless to replicate original modeling.

-     b) For extending the work on teh study with new data use the R script labeled “model_new.r" performs the above operations/analyses on the “NewData.xlsx” file generated using the script labeled "new.data.r".
-Running the "new.data.r" script will complete the same tasks as the "merge.data.r" script stored in the Merge.Data folder, but create the a file labeled "NewData.xlsx".
+   b) For extending the work on the study with new data use the R script labeled “model_new.r" which performs the above
+      operations/analyses on the “NewData.xlsx” file generated using the script labeled "new.data.r".
+Running the "new.data.r" script will complete the same tasks as the "merge.data.r" script stored in the Merge.Data folder, but create the a file labeled
+      "NewData.xlsx" for extended work.